VA » Health Care » Multiple Sclerosis Centers of Excellence » Multiple Sclerosis Social Workers Professional Page

 Multiple Sclerosis Centers of Excellence

-♦ Serve the comprehensive social work needs of Veterans with MS and their families throughout the disease course.
+- Serve the comprehensive social work needs of Veterans with MS, Caregivers, and their families throughout the disease course.

-♦ Conduct psychosocial assessment and high risk screenings of the Veteran with MS.
+- Conduct psychosocial assessments and high risk screenings of the Veteran with MS.

-♦ Serve many roles: Case Manager, Advocate, Counselor, Facilitator, Educator, Negotiator.
+- Serve many roles: Case Manager, Advocate, Counselor, Facilitator, Educator, and Negotiator.

 Professional Resources for MS

-VA Social Work Reference Center - Database approved for CEUs - reference sheets, quick lessons, full text pdfs of journal articles.
+- VA Social Work Reference Center (Database approved for CEUs - reference sheets, quick lessons, and full text pdfs of journal articles.)

 MS Annual Conferences